Estimate Time5 min

 If you don't want to wait for a paper check and don't have an account with a routing number, major tax preparers and other companies may be able to issue you a prepaid debit card.
 (If your prepaid debit card has a routing/account numberOpens in a new window, share it with the IRS.)
 Some tax preparers also offer refund advances, which are short-term loans repaid with your refund if you use their tax-prep services.
 Carefully review interest rates, fees, and terms before you go this route.

-The bottom line: The fastest way to get your refund is to both file electronically and choose direct deposit, says the IRS.
+The bottom line: According to the IRS, the fastest way to get your refund is to both file electronically and choose direct deposit.

 Why might my tax refund be delayed?